 Dr. Pasha is most known as a pioneer of in-office Balloon Sinuplasty™ for the management of recurrent sinus problems.

-In-Office Balloon Sinuplasty™ may be considered for those with recurrent sinus infections or barosinusitis (facial pain caused by pressure such as in a flight).
+In-Office Balloon Sinuplasty™ at our Houston office may be considered for those with recurrent sinus infections or barosinusitis (facial pain caused by pressure such as in a flight).
 Dr. Pasha may also consider balloon sinuplasty for those who have rhinogenic headaches.
 Rhinogenic comes from “rhino” which means nose (like rhinoceros) and “genic” which means the cause of (like genesis or genetic).
 Some headaches or migraine sufferers are triggered by congestion in the nose or sinuses.
-These types of headaches may be addressed by in-office balloon sinuplasty.
+These types of headaches may be addressed at our office in Houston with balloon sinuplasty.

-Balloon Sinuplasty™ is an FDA approved technique that uses microscopic endoscopes placed through the nose to locate the openings (ostia) of the sinuses.
+Balloon Sinuplasty™ is an FDA approved technique designed to treat chronic sinusitis that uses microscopic endoscopes placed through the nose to locate the openings (ostia) of the sinuses.
 A wire and catheter-based system accesses the openings.
 Once identified, a small balloon is gradually inflated then removed to open the blocked sinus similar to how angioplasty is used to open vessels in the heart.
 This opening allows for normal function and drainage of the sinuses.

 Dr. Pasha begins by numbing your nose with a nasal spray in the office.
 The procedure causes minimal pain and recovery.
 You may return to work or school the same day.
 As you recover you will need to keep your nose moist with nasal salt-water spray as well as use corticosteroid nasal sprays to keep the inflammation down.